mthaler/aparser/README.md

 The pre-build arithmetic expression parser supports the following operations:

-Creates an arithmetic expression parser that can parse common arithmetic expressions

-Supported operations:
 - unary: -
 - binary: +, -, *, /, ^ (power), % (modulo)
 - ternary: cond ? a : b, if (cond) a else b